moorhen-coot/Moorhen/blog/about.md

 permalink: /about/
 ---

-Coot development updates, screenshots and movies
+Moorhen development updates, screenshots and movies

 [//]: # # You can find the source code for Minima at GitHub:
 [//]: # # [jekyll][jekyll-organization] /